kreier/timeline/README.md

 - v3.4 2023/11/06 Removal of many hard-coded elements and descriptions from 6000.py to __8 seperate files__.
 Plus a __colors_normal.csv__ file for the colors and one __dictionary_en.tsv__ for each language with currently 164 entries.
 First translation to __German__ completed.
 - v3.5 2023/11/22 First translation to __Vietnamese__ completed, minor refinements.
 - v3.6 2023/12/28 Adjustments in the location of information to make it easier to compare.
 Improved Vietnamese translation.
-- v4.0 2024/01/30 Languages extended to 10 languages with initial support for CJK rendering.
+- v4.0 2024/01/30 Languages extended to 10 languages with initial support for CJK (中国人 日本語 한국어) rendering.
 Translation support started for French, Iloko and Japanese.
+- v4.1 2024/02/27 Included Sinhala (සිංහල) and refined __Iloko__ and __Japanese__ (日本語).

 ### Translations